-Emergency procedures for cyanide exposure (see also Part IV section 3.4): For a medical emergency and treatment for a confirmed or suspected cyanide exposure we rely on emergency responders by dialing 100 or 617-253-1212 immediately to reach MIT Campus Police.
-When calling, it is critical to state that it is a potential cyanide exposure and to request a Cambridge Fire Dept. Paramedic Company ambulance service equipped with a CYANOKIT for first aid treatment of cyanide poisoning (See Laboratory Use of Cyanide Salts guidance https://ehs.mit.edu/chemical-safety-program/chemicals/).
+Emergency procedures for cyanide exposure (see also Part IV section 3.4): For a medical emergency and treatment for any cyanide exposure (confirmed or suspected) dial 100 from any MIT phone or 617-253-1212 or 617-253-1212 from a cell phone.
+When calling, it is critical to state that it is a potential cyanide exposure and to request an ambulance service equipped with a CYANOKIT and capable of treating cyanide poisoning (See Laboratory Use of Cyanide Salts guidance https://ehs.mit.edu/chemical-safety-program/chemicals/).